Updated on September 13th, 2019 by Aristofanis Papadatos

 The market obviously appreciates the unique consistency and the superior balance sheet of Southwest.
 That’s why it has assigned an average price-to-earnings ratio of 16.8 to the stock during the last decade whereas it has assigned single-digit ratios to its peers.

 Southwest will pursue growth via new flight routes.
-This year, the company expects to begin to sell tickets for service to Hawaii through four main airports.
-Moreover, it has consistently repurchased its shares in recent years and is likely to continue to do so.
+For instance, the company has entered the Hawaiian market and sees promising growth prospects in the area in the upcoming years.
+Moreover, the airline has consistently repurchased its shares in recent years and is likely to continue to do so for the foreseeable future.